ArhanChaudhary/NAND/README.md

 ### Did you design NAND by yourself?

 NAND is entirely based off of the [Nand to Tetris course](https://www.nand2tetris.org) and its [associated book](https://www.amazon.com/Elements-Computing-Systems-second-Principles-dp-0262539802/dp/0262539802/ref=dp_ob_title_bk) (and you should definitely check it out, it's an absolutely incredible read).
 I solely implemented the specification for CPU, assembler, VM translator, and compiler, while porting the platform to the web with its own IDE and user interface.
 Each VM instruction is then trivially mapped to corresponding machine code.

+### If there's only one type, what is the point of specifying types at all?

+This question references the fact that under the hood, the signed 16-bit integer is Jack's only type.
+We anyways need to be so explicit with types to help the compiler figure out which class instance methods belong to.
+For instance, if we declare `s` with the type `String`, `s.appendChar(33)` is transformed into `String.appendChar(s, 33)`.

 ### Why does the IDE feel finnicky?